Celebrating Irish American Heritage Month

 Irish American Heritage Month shamrock and flag design

-On March 17, you’ll probably be bombarded by people wearing their finest “Kiss Me I’m Irish” or emerald-green attire to celebrate a man called Saint Patrick.
+On March 17, you’ll probably be bombarded by people wearing their finest “Kiss Me I’m Irish” or emerald-green attire to celebrate a man called Saint Patrick(link is external).
 We tend to mark the occasion with parades, corned beef and cabbage dinners, and shamrock-wearing festivals around the country.

 Ireland’s Great Potato Famine Changes America

-Scots-Irish, or Scotch-Irish, were the early transatlantic Irish immigrants to America in the early 17th century, according to the New York Public Library.
+Scots-Irish, or Scotch-Irish, were the early transatlantic Irish immigrants to America in the early 17th century, according to the New York Public Library(link is external).
 “A majority of Scotch-Irish settled throughout the Appalachian states of Virginia south to Georgia.”

 Due to their “alien religious beliefs and unfamiliar accents to the American Protestant majority,” many of the new Irish immigrants had trouble finding work and being accepted.